alexdidier/rampc-quadrotor/wiki/workflow_for_students.md

-    `SafeController.yaml`, in the folder param (use `roscd d_fall_pps/param` in a terminal to go there).* **These are the safe controller parameters and should NOT be changed.** *Take a look at the file and get familiar with the format used, since may have to write your own for the custom controller.*
+    `SafeController.yaml`, in the folder param (use `roscd d_fall_pps/param` in a terminal to go there).* **These are the safe controller parameters and should NOT be changed.** *Take a look at the file and get familiar with the format used, since may have to write your own for the student controller.*

-### Creating your own custom controller!
+### Creating your own controller!
-In this part, we will learn how to design our own custom controller and actually deploy it and see it working in our Crazyflie.
+In this part, we will learn how to design our own controller and actually deploy it and see it working in our Crazyflie.
 For this, there are a set of important files that should be taken into account.